Yevgeny Prigozhin: UK reviews rules after Wagner head sued journalist

 - Published

-The government is reviewing its rules after the head of Russia's Wagner group was able to get around UK sanctions and sue a British journalist.
+The Treasury is considering changes to the process that allowed the head of Russia's Wagner group to get around UK sanctions and sue a UK journalist.

-Investigative reporter Eliot Higgins faced action by Yevgeny Prigozhin, a mercenary leader with close links to Vladimir Putin, in late 2021.
+Investigative reporter Eliot Higgins faced action by Yevgeny Prigozhin - whose Wagner mercenaries are fighting for Russia in Ukraine - in late 2021.

 OpenDemocracy reported the UK issued special licences so he could override sanctions and pay his legal fees.